Ali-Rashid85/nestjs-technical-assignment/README.md

 - Send email(using queues) to the employee when an attendance record is made
 - Generate attendance report(pdf & excel) with daily attendance data
 - Add a clear and concise readme that explains all the needed steps to deploy and run test of the project in a local environment

-## Bonus Points
-To make your application standout from the lot🤓😉

 - Add github actions that run all tests on PR events
 - Integrate with the OpenAI API (use ChatGPT to generate the emails sent to employees when the check in for attendance)